Skokoo/Firere/README.md

 Using The _C++ language!_ I made this just for **fun**!

+Oh yeah!
+I'm self-taught, relying solely on learning app(Just a while, and than not again), and Google.

 # 🔗 Main Links!
 This is the _**code**_ im using! me like using "some" _Obfuscated code._